knightazura/ghost-sdk/Admin-pages.md

 #Top Nav Bar

 * G - highlights nicely on hover - is this supposed to have some function?
 Currently does nothing.
-If there is currently no plan for this it would be nice if this took you to a either the ghost website or an about Ghost page etc
+If there is currently no plan for this it would be nice if this took you to either the ghost website or a Ghost Foundation info page etc

 * Dashboard - takes to dashboard tab - working